Lab 7: Visualizing quantitative data with D3

 You should be seeing something like this(I’ve expanded the first row):

 Note that everything is a string, including the numbers and dates.
-That can be quite a footgun when handling data (as an anecdote, I spent about an hour debugging an issue caused by using +
+That can be quite a footgun when handling data (as an anecdote, I spent about an hour debugging an issue caused by using + to add two numbers together, which instead concatenated them as strings while developing this very lab!).
+To fix it, we adapt our data fetching logic to include a row conversion function:

-data = await d3.csv("loc.csv", row => ({
+data = await d3.csv("/loc.csv", row => ({

 ...row,